 Strategic Priority Commentary Potential Actions Capturing Scope 3 emissions CDI recognises that transition planning must incorporate a shift to a lower-emissions economy to support the goals of the Paris Climate Agreement to keep global warming under 1.5°C. This opportunity is most relevant for all climate scenarios as engaging with the supply chain to obtain information for scope 3 emissions in FY25 will be important under To support impactful emissions reduction, we must first climate-related disclosures. understand our entire emissions profile, as this is likely to make up majority of our emissions.
 This is also an important metric to understand our impact and disclose on meaningful positive impact.
 Our direct emissions profile is relatively low compared to the scope of our works, therefore our focus will be on capturing our scope 3 emissions and engaging with our suppliers.
-Changing regulation With new regulations, requirements and policy across the industry to support the movement to a climate-resilient future, CDI plans on staying ahead of these regulations and investigating methods that we can provide a meaningful contribution to an industry-wide movement.
-Regular reviews of frameworks both internally and externally. and compliance Review processes and procedures and update where needed to align with new regulations and frameworks.
+Changing regulation With new regulations, requirements and policy across the industry to support the movement to a climate-resilient future, CDI plans on staying ahead of these regulations and investigating methods that we can provide a meaningful contribution to an Regular reviews of frameworks both internally and externally. and compliance Review processes and procedures and update where needed to align with new regulations and frameworks. industry-wide movement.
 Merge sustainability strategy with the current business strategies in place to allow for a more seamless transition to climate-resilient operations.
-Capital allocation and financial impact · Actively include and weight climate-related factors and resilience as part of assessment and due diligence.
+Capital allocation and financial impact As a business, it is important to understand the impact that climate-related changes have on business operation, our developments, and suppliers.
+While we are still early in our reporting journey, one of CDI's focus areas will be to understand Actively include and weight climate-related factors and resilience as part of assessment and due diligence.
 Assign financial impact to climate-related risks and opportunities to better understand how the business operation and assets are being impacted. our capital allocation to climate-related mitigation and adaptation, how much of this are new initiatives vs standard procedures and where we can invest in a more resilient future.
 Consider any changes required to be made to site design to aid in increasing resiliency and financial implications of this (if any).
 Investigate internal incentivisation to promote sustainability in the CDI workplace.